-The way how teams carry out their projects varies from company to company, depending on the type and scope of the project and the projectmanagement method used.
-However, what all those companies have in common is that they are looking for the right tools to help them improve their project management.
+The way in which projects are carried out varies from company to company, depending on the type and scope of the project and the project management method used.
+However, all companies in which projects are carried out have one thing in common: They are looking for the right tools to provide them with optimal project management support.

 The market is full of solutions, which is why we have already compared the most popular providers of project management software.
 However, this article aims to show you what you need to pay attention to when choosing a suitable project management tool.

-In larger organizations a digital project management tool is already common practice.
+In larger organizations, a digital project management tool is often already standard.
 Cloud solutions are state of the art.
-In smaller companies, however, things are still different.
-Their projects are usually smaller and less complex.
-After all, conventional analog approaches still do the job, and new tools seem to only result in extra costs.
-This often raises the question: Do I really need a project management tool?
+In smaller companies, however, the situation is often different.
+Projects here are usually smaller in scope and less complex.
+Analog working methods still work and new tools are associated with additional costs.
+This often raises the question: Do I actually need a project management tool?

-Basically it is true - the more extensive a project is and the more project members are involved, the more difficult it becomes to carry out the project without digital tools.
-Processes then become confusing and any news is quickly lost.
-If your team isn't able to store crucial information in one central place, employees spend more time gathering it from different sources or miss it altogether.
-In fact, projects fail in 30% of the cases due to a lack of communication and, as a result, due to collaboration problems.
+Basically, of course, the more extensive a project is and the more project members are involved, the more difficult it becomes to carry out the project without digital tools.
+Processes then become confusing and innovations are quickly lost.
+If the most important information is not recorded centrally, employees spend more time gathering it from different sources or overlook it altogether.
+In fact, projects often fail due to a lack of communication and, consequently, problems with collaboration.

 This is exactly where a project management tool comes in.
 It is intended to map the progress of the project clearly for all members, identify bottlenecks, document the assignment of tasks and facilitate project communication.
 Is it often hard to get a clear picture of how busy the employees are and to understand who is in charge of what?
 Does your team have a hard time keeping track of deadlines and important milestones?
 This is where project management tools come in!